tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 ## `@return` tags

 Only methods return values, so only methods would receive a `@return` tag.
-If a method has `void` as a modifier, then it doesn't return anything.
+If a method has `void` as a modifier, it doesn't return anything.
 If it doesn't say `void`, then you must include a `@return` tag to avoid an error when you compile Javadoc.

 ## `@throws` tags

 You add `@throws` tags to methods or classes only if the method or class throws a particular kind of error.
 Here's an example:

 ```java
 @throws IOException if your input format is invalid
 ```

 Stephen Colebourne recommends starting the description of the throws tag with an "if" clause for readability.
+He says,

 > The `@throws` feature should normally be followed by `if ...` and the rest of the phrase describing the condition.
 For example, `@throws if the file could not be found`.
 This aids readability in source code and when generated.